Saltram House: Decline

 The third John Parker, later known as the Earl of Morley, inherited the house just twenty years after his father and took longer again to make any major changes to the house.
 However, in 1819 he employed the Plymouth architect John Foulston to add the Entrance Porch and create the present Library out of two smaller rooms.
 His second wife, Frances, continued to develop the artistic legacy of the family by producing her own watercolours and Old Master copies, which are displayed in the house.
 The Earl of Morley was ambitious and attempted to develop several industrial and engineering projects on the estate, but many were unsuccessful and the family fell heavily into debt.

-Transfer to the National Trust

 Money was so short that Albert Parker, 3rd Earl of Morley, was forced to leave the house between 1861 and 1884, and was only able to return after selling several of the estate's most valuable paintings.
 The family's fortunes picked up in 1926 when Edmund Parker, 4th Earl of Morley, inherited several other estates, although the good times were short-lived as the war brought damage from enemy bombing.

+Transfer to the National Trust

-Eventually in 1957 the house and its contents were accepted in lieu of death duties by HM Treasury, which transferred them to the National Trust.
+In 1957 the house and its contents were accepted in lieu of death duties by HM Treasury, which transferred them to the National Trust.

 In May 2024 the house was the featured in an episode the BBC documentary series Hidden Treasures of the National Trust.